 Learn more about CCHIIM

 AHIMA is a federation, which includes a system of component state organizations (state chapters) in every state plus Washington, DC, and Puerto Rico.
 Component state associations (CSAs) provide their members with local access to professional education and networking.
 CSAs also serve as an important forum for communicating national issues and keeping members informed of regional affairs that affect health information management.
 For more information on how to connect with colleagues in your area, click your state's name below.
-If you are an AHIMA member, please visit the Geographic Community of Practice.
+If you are an AHIMA member, please visit the Engage CSA Community.